ClosedSourcerer/eclipse-tractusx.github.io/docs-kits/kits/demand-and-capacity-management-kit/development-view/test-supplier.md

 </details>

-### WIP Create WeekBasedCapacityGroup for nesting journey
+### Create WeekBasedCapacityGroup for nesting journey

 <details>
 <summary>The supplier creates one WeekBasedCapacityGroup used by the nesting journey.</summary>